aayush-kumar-codes/personalized-recipe-generator/README.md

 - Navigate to the project directory bash cd personalized-recipe-generator
+- Install the backend dependencies bash cd backend npm install
-- Install the dependencies
+- Install the frontend dependencies bash cd ../frontend npm install
+- Set up your environment variables (refer to `.env.example` for required variables)
+- Start the backend server
 bash
+cd ../backend
-npm install
+npm start
-- Set up environment variables (create a `.env` file) bash touch .env
-- Start the development server bash npm start
+- Start the frontend server
+bash
+cd ../frontend
+npm start
 ## Usage
+1. Open your web browser and navigate to `http://localhost:3000`.
+2. Create an account or log in to your existing profile.
-Once the application is running, navigate to `http://localhost:3000` in your web browser.
-You can create an account, log in, and start generating personalized recipes based on your available ingredients and dietary preferences.
+3. Input your available ingredients and dietary preferences.
+4. Explore personalized recipe suggestions and save your favorites!

 ## API Documentation
 For detailed API documentation, please refer to the [API Documentation](https://github.com/aayush-kumar-codes/personalized-recipe-generator/wiki/API-Documentation).

 ## Testing
-To run the tests for this project, use the following command: bash npm test
+To run tests for the backend, navigate to the backend directory and execute: bash cd backend npm test
+For frontend tests, navigate to the frontend directory and execute: bash cd frontend npm test
 ## Deployment
 To deploy the application, follow these steps:

-- Build the application
+- Build the frontend
 bash
+cd frontend
 npm run build
-- Deploy the `build` folder to your preferred hosting service.
+- Deploy the backend and frontend to your preferred hosting service (e.g., Heroku, Vercel).

 ## Contributing
 We welcome contributions!
-Please follow these steps to contribute:
+Please follow these steps:
 - Fork the repository
 - Create a new branch (`git checkout -b feature/YourFeature`)
 - Make your changes and commit them (`git commit -m 'Add some feature'`)